 Table of Contents

-Chapter 2: What is Entertainment?
-Through the lens of the Performing Arts
+2 What is entertainment?
+Through the lens of the visual performing arts

-Chapter 5: Are we always striving to entertain?
-Process Vs Outcome
+5 Are we always striving to entertain?
+Process vs. outcome

 Alice Marshall (Vale), Performer, Choreographer, and Academic of Dance, is known for her diverse work and collaborations.
 With a keen interest in fusion of art forms, Alice explores this concept with a variety of professionals, students, and advocates of the arts.